Full List

 • Installing or removing a portable (cord-and-plug connected or gas-fired) heating appliance

-• Installing or removing portable (cord-and-plug connected) ventilation equipment
+• Installing or removing a portable (cord-and-plug connected) ventilation appliance

-• Installing or removing portable (cord-and-plug connected) cooling equipment
+• Installing or removing a portable (cord-and-plug connected) cooling appliance

-• Installing or removing domestic cooking appliances (electric or gas)
+• Installing or removing a domestic cooking appliance (electric or gas)

-• Repairing existing heating, cooling, or ventilation equipment (Except as described below, complete replacement requires a building permit.)
+• Repairing an existing heating, cooling, or ventilation appliance (Except as described below, complete replacement requires a building permit.)

-• Replacing parts of heating, cooling, or ventilation equipment without altering the function or decreasing efficiency of the equipment
+• Replacing parts of a heating, cooling, or ventilation appliance without altering the function or decreasing efficiency of the appliance

 • Installing, altering, or removing a self-contained refrigeration system containing 10 pounds or less of refrigerant and actuated by motors of 1 horsepower or less (A building permit is required for any hardwired electrical connection.)